AmingAndrei/violence.website/content/species/chimeras/kobolde.md

 [[index|...]]/[[species]]/[[chimeras]]/kobolde.md

 The Kobold (pl.
 Kobolde) is a bipedal species of Chimera, native to the OTHERWHERE.
-These entities are distinguished by their towering stature, unique biological integration with gold, and characteristic behaviours surrounding hoarding and territorial isolation.

 Morphology

-Kobolde exhibit a humanoid body plan, standing approximately 4 meters in height, with a lanky frame, elongated limbs, and an exceptionally long neck.
+Kobolde exhibit a humanoid body plan, standing approximately 4 m in height, with a lanky frame, elongated limbs, and an exceptionally long neck.
 The body is covered in thin black scales, while the muscular and skeletal structures are highly dense and durable, enabling a Kobold to overpower an adult human with a single limb.
-- Hands are tridactyl, featuring two long, flexible fingers and a thumb.
-- Legs are digitigrade, adapted for agile, powerful movement.
-- Head is covered in a metallic dermal layer composed primarily of gold, giving the face a solid golden appearance.
+Their hands are tridactyl, featuring two long, flexible fingers and a thumb Their legs are digitigrade, adapted for agile, powerful movement.
+The head is covered in a metallic dermal layer composed primarily of gold, giving the face a solid golden appearance.
 The head bears two massive ears, three backward-facing horns, lacks a nasal structure, features sharp dentition, and eyes with a crystalline sheen, making closing their eyes unnecessary, lacking eyelids altogether.

 Gold Dependency

 Kobolde exhibit a biological dependency on gold, which is essential to their metabolic systems.
 They actively consume gold as a nutrient, and use grey Fael Fire, secreted through dermal pores, to melt and bind gold to their scales, forming an adaptive, flexible armour.
-- Located within their cheeks are additional Fael Fire sacs, maintain elevated temperatures in the cranial region and allow for oral emission of Fael Fire in small, low-efficiency bursts.
-- The head remains perpetually heated due to internal Fael Fire activity, a trait tied to both defence and metabolic necessity, in order to ease the processing of gold.
+Located within their cheeks are additional Fael Fire sacs, maintain elevated temperatures in the cranial region and allow for oral emission of Fael Fire in small, low-efficiency bursts.
+The head remains perpetually heated due to internal Fael Fire activity, a trait tied to both defence and metabolic necessity, in order to ease the processing of gold.

 Behaviour